proboscis/pinjected/README.md

-# Pinject-Design
+# Pinjected

-Pinject-Design is a dependency injection / dependency resolver library inspired by [pinject](https://github.com/google/pinject).
+Pinjected is a dependency injection / dependency resolver library inspired by [pinject](https://github.com/google/pinject).

 This library makes it easy to compose mutliple python objects to create a final object.
 When you request for a final object, this library will automatically create all the dependencies and compose them to create the final object.